StephaneFeniar/Lottery-BestCombination/README.md

 * 2 numbers to pick among 5 numbers *(from 1 to 5)* .
 * 10 combinations possibles : [1-2] [1-3] [1-4] [1-5] [2-3] [2-4] [2-5] [3-4] [3-5] [4-5]

-The Lototo organizer know for each combination the frequency of tickets played on it *(played requency)*:
+The Lototo organizer know for each combination the frequency of tickets played on it *(played frequency)*:

 | 1st Number| 2nd Number| Playing frequency|
 |----------:|----------:|-------------------:|